 Cons Of A 30-Year Fixed-Rate Mortgage

 A 30-year fixed-rate mortgage promises some advantages for homeowners, but this loan might not be the best choice for everyone.
-It’s therefore important for you to consider the drawbacks we’ll describe next.
+Consider the following drawbacks:

-A 30-year mortgage will likely come with a higher interest rate than a shorter-term loan.
-That’s because it takes longer for a lender to be reimbursed the money the home buyer has borrowed.
+- Paying more in interest: A 30-year mortgage will likely come with a higher interest rate than a shorter-term loan.
+That’s because it takes longer for a lender to be reimbursed the loan.
 Lenders charge a slightly higher interest rate to help minimize any potential loss from unexpected inflation during the loan term.

-A 30-year mortgage is the longest length for a mortgage term that most lenders offer.
+- Needing longer to pay off the loan: A 30-year mortgage is the longest mortgage term that most lenders offer.
 That draws out your repayment period, meaning you’ll pay more in interest than you would with a shorter loan term.

 Historical 30-Year Fixed Mortgage Rates